yiisoft/yii-core/docs/guide/db-active-record.md

 ### Attributes Typecasting <span id="attributes-typecasting"></span>

-Being populated by query results, [[yii\db\ActiveRecord]] performs automatic typecast for its attribute values, using information from [database table schema](db-dao.md#database-schema).
+Being populated by query results, [[Yiisoft\Db\ActiveRecord]] performs automatic typecast for its attribute values, using information from [database table schema](db-dao.md#database-schema).
 This allows data retrieved from table column declared as integer to be populated in ActiveRecord instance with PHP integer, boolean with boolean and so on.
 However, typecasting mechanism has several limitations: